 Needham is a decidedly white-collar town, with fully 94.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Needham is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Needham who work in management occupations (18.23%), business and financial occupations (10.63%), and sales jobs (10.27%).
+There are especially a lot of people living in Needham who work in management occupations (17.93%), sales jobs (12.21%), and business and financial occupations (10.85%).

 Also of interest is that Needham has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Needham telecommute to their jobs.
-Overall, about 7.93% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.26% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Needham is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 Needham is a somewhat ethnically-diverse town.
 The people who call Needham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Needham residents report their race to be White, followed by Asian.
-Important ancestries of people in Needham include Italian, English, Russian, and German.
+Important ancestries of people in Needham include Italian, English, German, and Russian.

 The most common language spoken in Needham is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Indic languages.